Skip to Content

 General Eligibility Requirements

 The federal government is the primary source of financial aid for most college students.
-Also, the state of South Carolina offers scholarship and grants to state residents.
-Students must meet the following general requirements to be considered for federal and state aid:
+The state of South Carolina also offers scholarships and grants to state residents.
+Students must meet the following basic eligibility requirements to be considered for federal and state aid:

 • If receiving a LIFE Scholarship, State Need-based Grant, Lottery Tuition Assistance Program, or Palmetto Fellows Scholarship, be a resident of South Carolina.